twardoch/macdefaultbrowser/README.md

 # macdefaultbrowser

-A command-line tool for macOS that allows you to view installed browsers and set the default web browser, with automatic dialog confirmation.
+A command-line tool (written in Swift)for macOS that allows you to view installed browsers and set the default web browser, with automatic dialog confirmation.

 ## Features